Small object detection

 Why detection fails

-In the following table, I'll show how small feature maps can get, even for the largest models (below is YOLOv8x):
+In the following table, I'll show how small feature maps can get, even for the largest models (below is YOLOv8xm, showing original size of annotation (before resizing), receptive field after backbone, receptive field after FPN):

 Interventions